6thquake/react-material/docs/src/pages/style/color/color.md

 #### "Palette"

 A palette is a collection of colors, i.e. hues and their shades.
-Material-UI provides all colors from the Material Design guidelines.
+React-Material provides all colors from the Material Design guidelines.

 #### "Hue" & "Shade"